Datremar/bookit/SECURITY.md

 If you believe you have identified a security issue with Bookit, **do not open a public issue**.
-To responsibly report a security issue, please email security@mariogarrido.pt.
+To responsibly report a security issue, please email github@mariogarrido.pt.
 I will contact you acknowledging the report and how to continue.

 Be sure to include as much detail as necessary in your report.
 As with